justinlalonde/Portable-Programmable-DC-Power-Supply/README.md

 **POWER STAGES**:
 1. The input voltage from the connected DC power supply (battery) first goes through an input protection / switching stage.
 This input stage implements undervoltage and overvoltage lockout protections, inrush current limiting, and enables the rocker switch to disable the supply to the rest of the board ([LM74800](https://www.ti.com/lit/ds/symlink/lm7480-q1.pdf?HQS=dis-dk-null-digikeymode-dsf-pf-null-wwe&ts=1783800356800)).
-2. The input voltage is then directed to an independent 5V buck converter [LMR51450](https://www.ti.com/lit/ds/symlink/lmr51440.pdf), as well as the main buck/boost converter ([TPS55287](https://www.ti.com/lit/ds/symlink/tps55287.pdf)) which converts it to an arbitrary, user-selected DC voltage target from 3V to 20V.
+2. The input voltage is then directed to an independent 5V buck converter [LMR51450](https://www.ti.com/lit/ds/symlink/lmr51440.pdf), as well as the main buck-boost converter ([TPS55287](https://www.ti.com/lit/ds/symlink/tps55287.pdf)) which converts it to an arbitrary, user-selected DC voltage target from 3V to 20V.
 3. The 5V that is generated from the independent buck converter is multiplexed with the bus voltage of the USB-C device port using a power multiplexer IC ([TPS2115](https://www.ti.com/lit/ds/symlink/tps2115.pdf?ts=1783787434649&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FTPS2115)) before being regulated to 3.3V ([TLV76733](https://www.ti.com/lit/ds/symlink/tlv767.pdf?ts=1783784618184)) to power many ICs present on the board, more importantly the _ESP32_ module itself.
 This power multiplexing is to ensure that the _ESP32_ microcontroller can be programmed with only a USB-C connection without needing the presence of the main power source.
-4. On the other hand, the output voltage that is generated from the buck/boost converter then goes through an output protection / switching stage ([TPS259470](https://www.ti.com/lit/ds/symlink/tps25947.pdf)).
+4. On the other hand, the output voltage that is generated from the buck-boost converter then goes through an output protection / switching stage ([TPS259470](https://www.ti.com/lit/ds/symlink/tps25947.pdf)).
 This stage implements an E-Fuse integrated circuit, which has output current limiting, short-circuit protection and detection, undervoltage lockout, overvoltage lockout, and reverse current protection.
 This stage enables the rocker switch on the output side to enable and disable the output supply completely.

 **DIGITAL ICs**:
 1. Serial communication with the _ESP32_ requires a _USB-To-UART_ bridge IC ([CP2102N](https://www.silabs.com/documents/public/data-sheets/cp2102n-datasheet.pdf)).